enif77/EFrt/README.md

 ## Data types

-  - integer: 32 bit signed integer number (int).
+  - single cell integer: 32 bit signed integer number (int).
+  - double cell integer: 64 bit signed integer number (long).
   - floating point: 64 bit float number (double), that is 2 times more bits, than the integer type (or 2 data stack items).
   - string: A double quote terminated strings, stored on the objects stack.
-  - other types will be available later - uint, short, ushort, byte etc.
+  - object: Any user data reference (object).

 ## Stacks

   - Data stack: Main stack for user data.
-Holds all 32 bit integers and 64 bit floats (as two 32 bit items).
+Holds all 32bit nad 64bit integers and 64 bit floats (as two 32 bit items).
   - Return stack: Stack for interpreter internal use.
 Holds 32 bit signed integers.
   - Object stack: Can hold any object and strings.

+## Heaps

+  - Data heap: Main heap for user data.
+Holds all 32bit and 64bit integers and 64 bit floats (as two 32 bit items).
+  - Object heap: Hold any objects and strings.

 ## Examples